CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Experiments

+In Figure~\ref{fig:performanceByDataset}, we compare the P2J performance of four SoTA tools and three \cotran-based methods over the different sub-datasets of AVATAR-TC (Test).
+CodeBERT demonstrates the highest rate of compilable translations (with over 90\% CompAcc across most sub-datasets).
+However, the resultant translations lack meaningfulness, with only around 1\% of them being functionally equivalent.
+In contrast, CodeGPT, PLBART-base, and CodeT5-base yield functionally equivalent codes at rates of 29.69\%, 50.49\%, and 49.08\% respectively, relative to the number of compilable translations they generate across all sub-datasets.
+This $\frac{\text{f}}{\text{c}}$rate increases to 63.24\% for \cotran + CF + SF (RL+SFT).
+Our method consistently \textit{ranks among the top two} in $\frac{\text{f}}{\text{c}}$rate for each sub-dataset.
+Note that G-CodeJam is a small sub-dataset, and all tools exhibit similarly poor performance when translating P2J.

-\textbf{Finding 5:} \textit{It is easier for a code translator to achieve good performance if the source language is statically-typed.}
+\textbf{Finding 7:} \textit{It is easier for a code translator to achieve good performance if the source language is statically-typed.}

 Java is a statically-typed language, while Python is dynamically-typed.
-When translating J2P, the variable types are explicitly defined in the Java code, necessitating a process that involves discarding redundant information.
-Conversely, in Python, variable types are not explicitly declared, requiring the translator to infer them during J2P translation.
+When translating J2P, Java's explicit variable-type declarations are ignored as they are redundant in Python.
+Conversely, in Python, variable-types are not explicitly declared, requiring the translator to infer them during P2J translation.
 Even for humans experienced in both languages, deducing types for variables in Python can be challenging and demand repeated engrossed mental evaluations.
 Consequently, learning P2J is much more challenging than J2P.
 Thus, the source language being statically-typed makes learning code translation easier.

-\textbf{Finding 6:} \textit{Function-to-function translation is not sufficient for whole-program translation tasks.}
+\textbf{Finding 8:} \textit{Function-to-function translation is not sufficient for whole-program translation tasks.}

 The TransCoder-based unsupervised tools are trained on function-level translations.
-As per \cite{roziere2020unsupervised}, this keeps training batches shorter and unit-test-based model evaluation simpler.
+As per Roziere et al.~\cite{roziere2020unsupervised}, this keeps training batches shorter and unit test-based model evaluation simpler.
 But consequently, these tools cannot efficiently generate compilable, functionally-equivalent translations for whole-programs.
 For instance, in J2P, all three TransCoder-based tools fail drastically in FEqAcc (0.46\%).
-Similarly, for P2J, none (0\%) of the translated codes are compilable.
+Similarly, for P2J, no (0\%) translated code is compilable.